Roundup · Updated: August 2026

 Social listening is the practice of monitoring public conversations across social networks and the wider web for mentions of your brand, product, competitors, or chosen keywords, then acting on what you find.
 Most tools go beyond raw mentions to add sentiment (positive, negative, neutral), share of voice against competitors, reach and volume trends, and alerts when a topic spikes.
 It is how brands catch a customer complaint before it spreads, spot a trend early, or find people talking about their category in real time.

-What is the difference between self-serve and enterprise social listening tools?
+What is the difference between brand monitoring and buying-intent listening?

 Does EaseClaw do brand monitoring?

 Not in the reputation sense, and I will be straight about that.
 EaseClaw is a buying-intent monitor, not a PR or brand-reputation suite.
-It watches eleven community and social sources for people describing the problem you solve, scores each post 0 to 100 by buying intent, and drafts a reply you review and send yourself.
-It does not do sentiment dashboards, share-of-voice reporting, crisis alerts, influencer databases, or broadcast, print, podcast, and review-site coverage.
-If you need PR crisis monitoring or share-of-voice reporting, use Brand24, Brandwatch, or Meltwater instead.
+It watches 12 platforms for people describing the problem you solve, scores each post 0 to 100 by buying intent, and drafts a reply you review and send yourself.
+It does not do sentiment dashboards, share-of-voice reporting, crisis alerts, influencer databases, or review-site coverage the way Brand24, Brandwatch, or Mention do.
+If you need PR crisis monitoring or share-of-voice reporting, use one of those instead.
 EaseClaw is the wrong tool for that job.

 Which social listening tool is best for founders and small teams?

 It depends on the job.
-If you genuinely need brand monitoring on a budget, Awario ($29/mo) or Brand24 are the most accessible self-serve options.
-If your goal is finding buyers rather than tracking reputation, a buying-intent monitor fits better: Buska, Octolens, or EaseClaw (my product), which scores each post by intent and drafts a reply you send yourself, never auto-posting.
-Skip the enterprise suites like Meltwater and Brandwatch until you have a comms team and the budget that comes with it.
+If you genuinely need brand monitoring on a budget, Brand24 is the most accessible self-serve option with a real free trial.
+If your goal is finding buyers rather than tracking reputation, a buying-intent monitor fits better: EaseClaw (my product), Buska, Syften, or Octolens, all of which score or filter posts for intent rather than sentiment.
+Skip the enterprise suites like Brandwatch, and go in with realistic expectations about Mention, which now starts new customers at $599/mo, until you have a comms team and the budget that comes with it.

 Listening for buyers, not just mentions?

 A brand monitor tells you who is talking.
-EaseClaw finds the people asking for what you sell across eleven community sources, scores the intent 0 to 100, and drafts the reply.
+EaseClaw finds the people asking for what you sell across 12 platforms, scores the intent 0 to 100, and drafts the reply.
 You always press send.